CHILESCOPE: Limitations in the observations

-All Chilescope telescopes are limited to observing objects that are at least 30° up.
+All Chilescope telescopes are limited to observing objects at 30° or more elevation.
 Also, the scopes will not allow you to book imaging time when the Sun is less than 15° below the horizon.

 Power and Internet

-Due to the remote location of Chilescope, power is provided by a hybrid solar and diesel generator with 70 solar panels on the property, with diesel fuel Cummins (28 kW) only being necessary when the Sun isn’t visible for a day or more, or in the event of a total power disruption.
+Due to the remote location of Chilescope, power is provided by a hybrid solar and diesel generator with 70 solar panels on the property, with diesel fuel Cummins (28 kW) only being necessary when the Sun isn't visible for a day or more, or in the event of a total power disruption.

 Internet is provided via a radio relay with speeds as high as 30 megabytes per second.